sskeirik/k-debugger-experiment/README.md

 -   execute their program for `N` steps and;
 -   set breakpoints on lines of code in various files so that execution will pause when a breakpoint line is reached.

-To avoid developing a full blown REPL for this simple experiment, we instead let input programs to base have the form:
+To avoid developing a full blown REPL for this simple experiment, we instead let _Base_ programs have the form:

 ```
 Int ; IntList ; Expression